philjord/ElderScrollsExplorer/README.md

 Each time you clean the workspace you will need to repeat this, or put the jbullet1.1 output into a jar file.

-Once done, run the as a java application
+###To run as a java application

-scrollsexplorer.ScrollsExplorer

-scrollsecplorer.ScrollsExplorer
+1. Go to Run->Run Configurations...

+2. New Launch Configuration

+3. Give it a name

+4. For project use the ElderScrollsExplorer

+5. For Main class use scrollsexplorer.ScrollsExplorer

-With VM arguments
+6. On Arguments tab-> VM arguments
 -Xmx2400m -Xms1200m -Dj3d.cacheAutoComputeBounds=true -Dsun.java2d.noddraw=true -Dj3d.sharedctx=true -Dj3d.stencilClear=true  -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -server -Djava.ext.dirs=.\none\

+7. Click Run

+####Troubles
 If you get Unsupported major.minor version 51.0

 You need to project -> properties -> configure workspace settings -> Compiler compliance level:-> 1.6

 If you get a texture mip map exception change the run configuration -> classpath->ElderScrollsExplorer->edit -> only include exported entries

+If you get a class not found called Stack, you probably didn't ant buil the xml file as above (or it failed)

 Once it's running you must set your game folders (the ones containing the esm and bsa files) using the File menu  in game

-Then you should be good to go.
+Good luck, feel free to contact me with questions...